moebiussurfing/ofxSurfingAnimators/README.md

 Some classes to faster integration into your _OF Apps / Add-ons_:

-*ColorAnimator, EnvelopeAnimator, FloatAnimator, NoiseAnimator, PositionAnimator* and *ToggleAnimator*.
+*FloatAnimator, NoiseAnimator, PositionAnimator, ColorAnimator, EnvelopeAnimator* and *ToggleAnimator*.

 ## Screenshots